iangdp/iangdp.github.io/_posts/2023-02-20-Sewing-Assignment.md

 comments: true
 ---

 This post includes a picture of the front and back of my sampler and a tip/hint I would give to my past self to help them complete this deliverable.

+ My two experimental stitches were chain stitch and whipped running stitch.
+Satin stitch was too difficult to do without an embroidery hoop so I will have to practice that at a later time!

 **Sampler Photos**